Managerial economics: Macroeconomics

 With regard to macroeconomic trends, the forecasting and analysis of areas such as output, unemployment, inflation and societal issues are essential in managerial economics.
 This is because these areas in the macroeconomy have the ability to provide an overview of global market conditions, which can be imperative for managers to understand.

-An example of managerial economics using macroeconomic principles is a manager choosing to hire new staff rather than training old ones in a time where the rate of unemployment is high, as the possible talent pool would be very large.
+An example of managerial economics using macroeconomic principles is a manager choosing to hire new staff rather than training old ones in a time when the rate of unemployment is high, as the possible talent pool would be very large.
 The political structure of a country (whether authoritarian or democratic), political stability and attitudes towards the private sector can also affect the growth and development of organizations.
 This can be seen through the influence different government policies can have on management quality.
 In particular, policies around product market competition has been seen to significantly impact collective management practices in countries by either reducing or supporting poorly managed firms.
 A clear understanding of relevant markets and their different conditions is a vital task for a managerial economist, as even with market instability and fluctuations the goal is to always steer the company to profits.